koraytugay/koraytugay.github.io/content/literature/spring-boot-recipes.md

 A login form will also be made available in `http://localhost:8080/login` by Spring, by default.

 ### WebSecurityConfigurerAdapter
-Spring Boot enables the default security settings when no explicit configuration through `WebSecurityConfigurerAdapter` class exists.
+Spring Boot enables the default security settings when no explicit configuration through `WebSecurityConfigurerAdapter` exists.

 ### Configuring Authentication - In Memory
 The following is an example of configuring in memory authentication.
 The first requirement is to define a `PasswordEncoder` in our main configuration class: